-RESOLUTION NO. 2024-30
+RESOLUTION NO. 2024-13

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF HUNTINGTON BEACH DECLARING RESULTS OF MAJORITY PROTEST PROCEEDINGS AND MODIFYING THE HUNTINGTON BEACH TOURISM BUSINESS IMPROVEMENT DISTRICT (HBTBID)
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF HUNTINGTON BEACH DECLARING ITS INTENTION TO MODIFY THE MANAGEMENT DISTRICT PLAN OF THE HUNTINGTON BEACH TOURISM BUSINESS IMPROVEMENT DISTRICT (HBTBID)

-WHEREAS, the City Council of the City of Huntington Beach (City) created the HBTBID in 2014 by Resolution No. 2014-72; and
+WHEREAS, the City Council of the City of Huntington Beach initially created the Huntington Beach Tourism Business Improvement District (HBTBID) in 2014 by Resolution No. 2014-72; and

-The City renewed the HBTBID in 2018 by Resolution No. 2018-84, and adopted the current Management District Plan (MDP) of the HBTBID; and
+WHEREAS, the City Council renewed the HBTBID in 2018 by Resolution No. 2018-84, and adopted the current Management District Plan (MDP) of the HBTBID; and

-The Property and Business Improvement District Law of 1994 (Streets and Highways Code §36600 et. seq.) authorizes the City to modify the MDP at the request of the Owners' Association; and
+WHEREAS, the Property and Business Improvement District Law of 1994, Streets and Highways Code §36600 et seq., allows cities to modify the MDP at the request of the Owners' Association; and

-The HBTBID Owners' Association, Visit Huntington Beach, has requested modification of the MDP; and
+WHEREAS, the HBTBID Owners' Association, Visit Huntington Beach, has requested modification of the MDP.